invoiceninja/invoiceninja/docs/update.rst

 Update
 ======

 ..
-NOTE:: We recommend backing up your database with mysqldump before updating the app.
+NOTE:: Note: v5 is now in beta.
+To upgrade from v4 you need to `install v5 <https://invoiceninja.github.io/selfhost.html>`_ as a separate app and then use the migration tool in the latest version of v4 on Settings > Account Management.

 To update the app you just need to copy over the latest code.
 The app tracks the current version in a file called version.txt, if it notices a change it loads ``/update`` to run the database migrations.

 https://download.invoiceninja.com

+..
+NOTE:: We recommend backing up your database with mysqldump before updating the app.

 If you have trouble updating you can manually load /update to check for errors.